-- 1. If the composition of the chemical substance that is produced exclusively for the laboratory's use is known, the lab supervisor must create a lab specific SOP.
-If the chemical is determined to be hazardous, the lab supervisor must provide appropriate training to protect employees and provide a written procedure for handling, use, and disposal of the chemical compound. - 2.
-If the chemical produced is a product or a by-product that has an unknown composition, the lab supervisor must assume that the substance is hazardous and must comply with the requirements of the CHP. - 3.
-If the chemical is produced for use outside of the laboratory, the lab supervisor must prepare an appropriate SDS in accordance with Michigan's Right-to-Know Law.
+- 1. If the composition of the chemical substance that is produced exclusively for the laboratory's use is known, the lab supervisor must determine if it is a hazardous chemical.
+If the chemical is determined to be hazardous, the lab supervisor must provide appropriate training to protect employees and provide a written procedure for handling, use, and disposition of the chemical compound. - 2.
+If the chemical produced is a product or a by-product whose composition is not known, the lab supervisor must assume that the substance is hazardous and must comply with the requirements of the Plan. - 3.
+If the chemical is produced for sale or use outside of the laboratory, the lab supervisor must prepare an appropriate SDS in accordance with Michigan's Right-to-Know Law.